duniter/duniter-v2s/CONTRIBUTING.md

 5. Push your branch on the gitlab and create a merge request.
 Briefly explain the purpose of your contribution in the description of the merge request.

-6. Tag a Duniter reviewer so he will review your contribution.
+6. Tag a Duniter reviewer so they will review your contribution.
 If you still have no news after several weeks, tag another reviewer or/and talk about your contribution on [the technical forum].

 ## List of Duniter's reviewers